 A curated Olympic year Nordic exhibit - November 2, 2013 – October 13, 2014

-To celebrate Vermont contributions to the sport and culture of Nordic skiing, the Vermont Ski and Snowboard museum will feature artifacts and anecdotes for a curated Olympic year display launching this fall.
+To celebrate Vermont contributions to the sport and culture of Nordic skiing, the Vermont Ski and Snowboard museum will feature artifacts and anecdotes for a curated Olympic year display.
+THANK YOU SPONSORS!

-Highlighting the past, present and future of Vermont Nordic skiing, the display grand opening is November 2, 2013 (click here for the day's events) followed by an evening gala event at the Trapp Family Lodge.
-Read more
+Highlighting the past, present and future of Vermont Nordic skiing, the display grand opened November 2, 2013 (click here for the day's events) followed by an evening gala event at the Trapp Family Lodge.